-Inviting and Progressive, Chapel Hill, North Carolina Has a Funky, Academic Vibe, Leafy Neighborhoods, Good Medical Facilities and Great Restaurants
+Inviting Chapel Hill, North Carolina Has a Funky, Academic Vibe, Leafy Neighborhoods, Good Medical Facilities and a Robust Foodie Culture

 Cost of Living: Above the National Average